jdrichardsappacad/react-2021/week-15/quizzes/03-reducers.md

   <question>
     <p>
-      In an application with muliple reducers, what does the `state` parameter of a single reducer coorespond to?
+      In an application with muliple reducers, what does the `state` parameter of a single reducer correspond to?
     </p>
     <answer>The entire application state</answer>
     <answer>A new state object to populate</answer>